gurgenyegoryan/python-database/README.md

 For runing
 1. clone code.
-2. build docker image.
+2. docker build .

 3. docker run -it --cpus="2.0"  --memory="2g" "image_id"
-into in docker container`
+4. into in docker container` \
-4.service mariadb start
+   service mariadb start
 5. python3 main.py

-for docker status use`
+6. for docker status use` \
    docker stats